incu6us/goimports-reviser/README.md

         set the exit status to 1 if a change is needed/made.
 Optional parameter.
   -use-cache
         Use cache to improve performance.
 Optional parameter.
+  -excludes
+        Excludes files or directories.
+Supports regex.
+Values should be comma-separated.
+Optional parameter.
 ```

 ## Install